Introducing Neuron Runtime 2.x (libnrt.so)#

 Note

-The TensorFlow Neuron model server included in Neuron 1.16.0 should run from the directory in which it was installed, as it will not run properly if copied to a different location due to its dependency on libnrt.so
+The TensorFlow Neuron model server included in Neuron 1.16.0 runs from the directory in which it was installed and will not run properly if copied to a different location, due to its dependency on libnrt.so.

 Important